lopessx/Animatriz/README.md

 # How to setup

-You will need node js, nodemon, express, socket.io and npm
+You will need node js, nodemon, express, socket.io

 # How to run